ademolahh/Blockhead-Documentation/README.md

 ## What is Blockhead?

 Blockhead is a platform on the polygon blockchain used for paying for goods and services.
 This payment system makes use of cryptocurrency as a medium of transaction; specifically, it uses POL(matic) on the polygon blockchain.
-It is decentralised, open-source, and requires no permission to join; this is unarguable, meaning anyone can engage on this platform as long as the user owns a wallet on the Polygon blockchain.
+It is decentralized, open-source, and requires no permission to join; this is unarguable, meaning anyone can engage on this platform as long as the user owns a wallet on the Polygon blockchain.
 Blockhead grants safe payment through the use of smart contracts (smart contracts are no-trust codes).
-Payments are held in the escrow until the condition for release are met, with an [oracle](https://chain.link/education/blockchain-oracles) in place to handle disputes when neccassary.
+Payments are held in the escrow until the condition for release are met, with an [oracle](https://chain.link/education/blockchain-oracles) in place to handle disputes when necessary.

 ### Getting started